texastribune/text-balancer/README.md

+This is a fork of a [New York times package](https://github.com/nytimes/text-balancer).
+See below for details of modifications made.

 # text-balancer

 Text-balancer is a javascript module that seeks to eliminate typographic widows from text.
 It does this by setting the max-width of the dom node to the threshold that it would spill onto another line.